- Current students

 Auckland has a mild climate with four seasons.
 Summer is warm with temperatures between 20 – 28ºC, and it rarely drops below 6ºC in the winter.
 The ski slopes of Mt Ruapehu are only a four-hour drive away so you can still get your snow fix.
 Spring and autumn are changeable and windy, and temperatures range from 15 – 20ºC.
 Visit www.metservice.com for up-to-date New Zealand weather and climate reports.

 Unitec is well connected to the bus and rail network, which can take you all over the city.
-Check the Maxx site to plan your journey.
+Check the Auckland Transport website to plan your journey.

 It’s an environment where everyone lives within half an hour of beautiful beaches, forests and native bush.
 In the west, rainforest covered hills meet the sea on dramatic black sand beaches.
 In the east you can soak up the sun on golden sandy beaches in the shade of pohutukawa trees.
 To the north there are rolling hills of farmland and vineyards, and in the south you'll find botanical gardens, unspoilt forest and peaceful bays to explore.